Which of Hitachi Data Systems' products do you think will still be around in 3 years?

 Hitachi Data Systems' product line-up is centered on its enterprise-class Lightning and midrange Thunder storage systems.
 These systems are managed and protected by a family of storage management software - the HiCommand Management Framework.
 Additionally HDS partners aggressively with all Fibre Channel Switch vendors as well as Network Appliance for NAS functionality.
 How should storage managers approach buying from Hitachi Data Systems?

 The same way they always have.
 HDS is very aware of the competitive landscape and does a good job positioning their value to clients.
-All storage purchases continue to enjoy healthy discounting
+All storage purchases continue to enjoy healthy discounting and this market continues to be a buyer's market.

 For more information on HDS, see also:HP stays the course in the high-end HDS sets iSCSI target Hitachi backs Cisco storage gear What has Hitachi Data Systems done this year to make itself a stronger company?